LeastAuthority/leastauthority.com/docs/flow/stripe_principals_and_communications.rst

 Introduction
 ============

- During Stripe_ -processed signup for Our services several Principal Actors send Messages to each other.
+ During Stripe_ -processed signup for Our services three
+ Principal Actors send Messages to each other.
 This document describes the expected behavior of these "Principals" and Messages in each of several cases.